 Felony DUI Charges

-The court system sometimes prosecutes DUIs as felonies, especially if a driver over the legal limit injured or killed someone.
+The court system sometimes prosecutes DUIs as felonies, especially if an impaired driver injured or killed someone.
 Drivers with numerous priorable offenses may also face felony charges.
 A felony conviction may result in up to five years in prison.

 DUI Sentence Enhancements Can Increase Jail Time